Saltburn railway station

 Saltburn is a railway station on the Tees Valley Line, which runs between Bishop Auckland and Saltburn via Darlington.
-The station, situated 12 mi 57 chain east of Middlesbrough, serves the seaside town of Saltburn-by-the-Sea, Redcar and Cleveland in North Yorkshire, England.
+The station, situated 12 mi 57 chain east of Middlesbrough, serves the seaside town of Saltburn-by-the-Sea, North Yorkshire, England.
 It is owned by Network Rail and managed by Northern Trains.

 History

 The station was opened by the Stockton and Darlington Railway as the terminus of their line from Redcar on 17 August 1861 (although the ornate station building was not finished until the following year).
 Eleven years later, the North Eastern Railway opened a line towards Brotton (the Whitby Redcar and Middlesbrough Union Railway) from the town, but this diverged from the original route some 440 yd west of the 1861 station in order to avoid excessively steep gradients further east.
 This meant the passenger trains from the town to Loftus and Whitby that started in 1875 had to reverse into and out of the terminus before regaining the correct direction at Saltburn West Junction.
 This line is still in operation today to serve the Skinningrove Steelworks and the Boulby potash mine, although passenger trains ceased in 1958.

 In its heyday, the station had four platforms and a sizeable number of carriage sidings to handle the large quantities of excursion trains that ran there – these included services from as far away as Leeds and Blackpool.
 There was also a short siding extension (approximately 300 yd) from the main station to another platform at the rear of the railway-owned Zetland Hotel (opened in 1863) where passengers in first class carriages could disembark directly into their accommodation.

 A 1974 remodelling scheme saw the station reduced in size with the two main platforms and signal box being taken out of use along with most of the sidings and one of the two running lines from West Junction.
-Today both of the two surviving excursion bay platforms are used for scheduled services (though most trains use platform 1) but neither the main station building nor the Zetland Hotel is in rail-related use – the former having been converted into a photographic studio, cafe and various other retail outlets and the latter into luxury flats.
+Today both of the two surviving excursion bay platforms are used for scheduled services, but neither the main station building nor the Zetland Hotel is in rail-related use – the former having been converted into a photographic studio, cafe and various other retail outlets and the latter into luxury flats.

+A buffer stop from the siding formerly on the south side of the station has been re-erected in a car park on the north side of the station to commemorate 'Saltburn's Railway Heritage'.
+An accompanying display sign describes the history of the station, with a map and old photographs.